Federweisser: Austria

 In Austria, the terms Federweißer, Federroter, Neuer Wein and Bitzler are not used.
 According to Austrian wine law, partially fermented grape must, regardless of colour, be called Sturm and there are several regional specialities with their own names:

 In Styria, the cloudy pink to violet-coloured Schilchersturm is produced.
 This partially fermented grape must is made from the Blauer Wildbacher grape variety, which is traditionally used to make the rosé wine Schilcher.

-In eastern Austria, a distinction is also made between Staubigen or Gestaubten, which represents the next stage of maturity from Sturm to Heurigen.
+In eastern Austria, a distinction is also made between Staubigen or Gestaubten, which represents the next stage of maturity from Sturm to Heuriger.

 In southern Burgenland, Uhudler, a light red to rosé-coloured blended wine made from certain grape varieties, is also offered in its early stages as (white, red or rosé) Uhudlersturm.

 In Austria, it is customary not to say "Prost" when drinking the "Sturm".
 If the grape juice has not yet fermented, "Mahlzeit" or "Krixikraxi" is said instead.
 Anyone who disregards this must "buy a round" as a punishment.
 The glasses of the "unbaptised" storm are held in the left hand and not clinked.
 Only when the grape juice has fully fermented and the wine has been "baptised", which is the case from St Martin's Day (11 November) onwards, may "Prost" be said.